sretundijr/first-capstone/README.md

 <<<<<<< HEAD
 =======

-Users a presented with this opening screen which describes how to use the app as well as a song of the day.
-This feature is currently hard coded and maybe implemented at a later date.
+Users are presented with this opening screen which describes how to use the app as well as a song of the day.
+Song of the day feature is currently hard coded and maybe implemented at a later date.

 ![App intro page](https://github.com/sretundijr/first-capstone/blob/master/wireframes/Screen%20Shot%202017-04-30%20at%203.10.28%20PM.png)